 Feline Dental Disease

-Left untreated, bacteria builds up on the teeth.
+Left untreated, bacteria can build up on the teeth.
 This advances to gingivitis--inflammation of the gums.
 Gingivitis develops into periodontal disease--inflammation of the bone and ligaments that support the teeth.

 As the disease progresses, your cat will have tooth loss.
 The bacteria also can enter the bloodstream, and infect other organs.